ibm-cloud-docs/containers/vpc_subnets.md

 Do not delete the subnets that you attach to your cluster during cluster creation or when you add worker nodes in a zone.
 If you delete a VPC subnet that your cluster used, any load balancers that use IP addresses from the subnet might experience issues, and you might be unable to create new load balancers.
 {: important}

+**How many IP addresses do I need for my VPC subnet?**<br>
+When you [create your VPC subnet](https://cloud.ibm.com/vpc/provision/network){: external}, make sure to create a subnet with enough IP addresses for your cluster, such as 256.
+You cannot change the number of IP addresses that a VPC subnet has later.

+Keep in mind the following IP address reservations.
+* 5 IP addresses are [reserved by VPC](/docs/vpc?topic=vpc-about-networking-for-vpc#reserved-ip-addresses) from each subnet by default.
+* 1 IP address is required per worker node in your cluster.
+* 1 IP address is required each time that you update or replace a worker node.
+These IP addresses are eventually reclaimed and available for reuse.
+* 2 IP addresses are used each time that you create a public or private load balancer.
+If you have a multizone cluster, these 2 IP addresses are spread across zones, so the subnet might not have an IP address reserved.
+* Other networking resources that you set up for the cluster, such as a VPNaaS or LBaaS autoscaling, might require additional IP addresses or have other [service limitations](/docs/vpc?topic=vpc-limitations).
+For example, LBaaS autoscaling might scale up to 16 IP addresses per load balancer.

 ### Public gateways
 {: #vpc_basics_pgw}